-Intellectual property or IP refers to some kind of invention, literary works, artistic creations such as designing, symbols, name or anything that is a creation of mind and has not been brought to the world earlier.
+Intellectual property or IP refers to some kind of invention, literary works, artistic creations such as designing, symbols, name, or anything that is a creation of mind and has not been brought to the world earlier.

 What are intellectual property rights?

-2. Trademark: Trademark protection also comes under IPR which is a right given to protect names, symbols, devices, designs or words associated with good and services.
+Trademark protection also comes under IPR which is a right given to protect names, symbols, devices, designs, or words associated with goods and services.
 If we talk in technical terms, “Service mark” is the term used for services whereas trademark is used for both products as well as services.
 A trademark is given to the owner as an exclusive right through which he/she can protect the usage of a particular symbol or word by some other individual or agency.
 A trademark is not in place to prevent another individual or company from making or selling the same goods or service under a clearly different mark.

-Trademarks are generally filed by business or product owners for the protection of names, slogans, words, symbols, image and designing elements that are used to identify that particular firm and distinguish the same from others.
-If we talk about copyright, it is filed by artists, authors, architects, choreographers and other creative professionals.
+Trademarks are generally filed by business or product owners for the protection of names, slogans, words, symbols, images, and design elements that are used to identify that particular firm and distinguish the same from others.
+If we talk about copyright, it is filed by artists, authors, architects, choreographers, and other creative professionals.
 The tangible form of an idea can be copyrighted but yes, it has to be unique and useful.
 Patents are generally filed by inventors or designers which protects inventions with an improved or new function.
 All have their own benefits through which you can differentiate them.
 Do not get worried if an item comes under multiple categories because it is totally natural and common.